daolvera/Azure-Auth-Schematic/README.md

 ## Requirements

 - Angular 16 or newer (for signal support in the authentication service)
+- No Server-Side Rendering or Static Site Generation (for now)
 - An Azure AD application registration (see below)

 ## Usage